IAmFrench/EFREI-M2-ST2DCCC/README.md

 Open you web browser to [`http://localhost`](http://localhost)

 The interface that is displayed is the default Swagger UI web Client.
-This web client have been feed with a definition file ([`swagger.yaml`](./swagger.yaml)) that describe our APIs.
+This web client has been fed with a definition file ([`swagger.yaml`](./swagger.yaml)) that describe our APIs.

 ![Open the Swagger UI web client using a basic web browser](./artefacts/chrome-open-swagger-web-client.png)

 ### Available endpoints and methods
-Because we have two services running we have choose to expose them to two differents ports as displayed in the solution diagram.
+Because we have two services running we have chosen to expose them to two different ports as displayed in the solution diagram.
 The port `81` is used by the actor service and the port `82` is used by the movie service.

-In order to use those endpoints on differents ports in Swagger UI we have overwritten the default host (lines `4` and `9`) in the [`docker-compose.yml`](./docker-compose.yml) file:
+In order to use those endpoints on different ports in Swagger UI we have overwritten the default host (lines `4` and `9`) in the [`docker-compose.yml`](./docker-compose.yml) file:

 ![Override the default server](./artefacts/swagger-yaml-custom-servers.png)

 #### Actor Service (on port 81)

 ##### `GET` finAll
-> Returl all movies stored in the movie service with actors
+> Return all movies stored in the movie service with actors

 ##### `GET` findOne/`{movieId}`
-> Returl a movie from the movie service, with actors by `movieId`
+> Return a movie from the movie service, with actors by `movieId`

 #### Movie Service (on port 82)

 ##### `GET` movies
-> Returl all movies
+> Return all movies

 ##### `POST` movies
 > Add a new movie to the movie service